Philip Wilson (bishop): Views

 In 2017, during the Australian Marriage Law Postal Survey regarding same-sex marriage, Wilson was on the "No" side, defining marriage as being only "between a man and a woman" with "its fundamental role in raising children as part of God’s divine plan for the human family".

 Death

 Wilson died on 17 January 2021.
-His health had been poor during his last years and he suffered cancer, but his death was described as "sudden".
+His health had been poor during his last years and he suffered from cancer, but his death was described as "sudden".